Vittorio Sartorelli, M.D.

 Transcriptional Regulation of Skeletal Muscle Differentiation

-Biochemical and molecular characterization of individual transcription factors, chromatin regulators, and epigenetic marks during skeletal muscle specification and development.
-Genetic manipulation of the individual components is obtained by whole-body and conditional gene ablation in developing embryos and adult mice.
+Our research considers the biochemical and molecular characterization of individual transcription factors, chromatin regulators, and epigenetic marks during skeletal muscle specification and development.
+The genetic manipulation of the individual components is obtained by whole-body and conditional gene ablation in developing embryos and adult mice.

 Regulatory Circuitry in Skeletal Muscle Cells

-Integration of signaling pathways and logics of transcription factors and chromatin regulators.
-General operating principles and gene network modeling are developed based on genome-wide experimental data.
+We study the integration of signaling pathways and the logics of transcription factors and chromatin regulators.
+We develop general operating principles and conduct gene network modeling based on genome-wide experimental data.

 Regeneration of Adult Skeletal Muscle

 Following injury, skeletal muscle vigorously regenerates.
-The cellular and molecular mechanisms underlying regeneration are investigated in animals in which individual genetic components have been ablated by homologous recombination.
+We investigate the cellular and molecular mechanisms underlying regeneration in animals in which individual genetic components have been ablated by homologous recombination.